 So, when you hire a new employee you celebrate the small accomplishments.
 The first time they finish a transaction on their own?
 Point out their success, “Great job.
 You did everything exactly right.”
 The first presentation, the first report, the first little success gets celebrated.

 Your voice of encouragement tells the new employee that she’s on the right track.
-Often, when you start a new job, you’re not quite sure what the expectations are so celebrating little successes helps a new employee know that she’s on the right path.
+Often, when you start a new job, you’re not quite sure what the expectations are, so celebrating little successes helps a new employee know that she’s doing fine.

-Is a baby’s first step the same as Usain Bolt’s gait when he runs the 100-meter dash?
-Of course not, but you still celebrate.
+Is a baby’s first step the same as a gold medalist sprinter's gait when they run the 100-meter dash?
+Of course not, but you still reward them.
 Point out the good and correct the bad.

 Celebrating Group Success at Work